asinner/rails_api_versioning/README.md

 # API Versioning in Rails
-This document contains three different approaches for API versioning in Rails.
+This document contains some different approaches for API versioning in Rails.

 ### Put the version in the URL
 - Namespace your routes: